erichgess/erichgess.github.io/source/_posts/2015-08-17-f-number-zippers.markdown

 using mathematical tools.
 Tertiary: How cool is it that you can differentiate an ADT????? :D

+Flow:
+- Reader needs to know what the topic of the blog post will be.
+- Reader needs to know what the structure of the post will be.  --> introduction

+- What's the easiest way to explain what and why of a Zipper?  --> Demonstrate the List zipper

+- Now that the mechanics of a Zipper are explained, dive into the math behind a zipper.
+The reader will understand how the Zipper works and can focus on understanding the theoretical part of a zipper and why it's worth learning how to derive new Zippers.

+- Show an applicative demonstration of the math behind the Zipper.
+Derive a Zipper for a binary tree.

 Outline
 - Introduction:  This blog post will cover the Zipper type structure.
 The Zipper is analogous to the derivative of an ADT.